jsiegenthaler/homebridge-eosstb/README.md

 ## Disclaimer (The Legal Stuff)

-This plugin is not provided by Telenet or Sunrise or Virgin Media or Ziggo any other affiliate of [Liberty Global](https://en.wikipedia.org/wiki/Liberty_Global).
+This plugin is not provided by Telenet or Sunrise or Virgin Media or Ziggo or any other affiliate of [Liberty Global](https://en.wikipedia.org/wiki/Liberty_Global).
 It is neither endorsed nor supported nor developed by [Liberty Global](https://en.wikipedia.org/wiki/Liberty_Global) or UPC Broadband or any affiliates.
 [Liberty Global](https://en.wikipedia.org/wiki/Liberty_Global) can change their systems at any time and that might break this plugin.
 But I hope not.

 ## Requirements

 - An Apple iPhone or iPad with iOS/iPadOS 14.0 (or later).
-Developed on iOS 14.1...26.3, earlier versions not tested.
+Developed on iOS 14.1-26.3, earlier versions not tested.
 - [Homebridge](https://homebridge.io/) v1.1.116 (or later).
-Developed on Homebridge 1.1.116....1.11.2, earlier versions not tested.
+Developed on Homebridge 1.1.116-1.11.2, earlier versions not tested.
 - A TV subscription from one of the supported countries and TV providers.
 - An online account for viewing TV in the web app (often part of your TV package), see the table above.
 - An ARRIS DCX960 or HUMAX EOS1008R / 2008C / VIP5002W set-top box, provided by your TV provider as part of your TV subscription, called by the system an "EOSSTB", "EOS2STB" or "APLSTB" and marketed under different names in different countries.